 Are you 40 years old or older and notice that your near vision is getting progressively worse?
 Do you find yourself reaching for your glasses to see objects or print that is up close, even though you have never had any vision problems before?

-If you responded “yes,” you may be one of the hundreds of millions of Americans over the age of 40 who suffer from presbyopia.
+If you responded “yes,” you may be one of the millions of Americans over the age of 40 who suffer from presbyopia.
 But don’t worry!
-Manhattan LASIK and PRK surgeon Sandra Belmont, MD, FACS can help.
+Dr. Sandra Belmont, a renowned LASIK and PRK surgeon in New York City, is here to help.

 What Is Presbyopia?

 Presbyopia is an age-related vision problem that gradually progresses as you get older.
 The onset of presbyopia usually occurs at about age 40 or so.

 In contrast to nearsightedness, farsightedness and astigmatism, which are caused by an irregularly shaped cornea, presbyopia is thought to occur as the eye’s natural lens starts to thicken and lose flexibility with age.
 As the lens becomes thicker and less flexible, it becomes more difficult for the eye to focus up close.

 Traditional nonsurgical treatments for presbyopia include bifocal lenses, which are comprised of two prescriptions — the main section of the eyeglass lens has a prescription for distance vision while the lower section of the lens has a prescription for near vision.
 Another nonsurgical treatment option is multifocal contact lenses, which allow the patient to see clearly at multiple distances.

 How LASIK / PRK Treats Presbyopia

 Another option is to have board certified ophthalmologist Dr. Sandra Belmont perform LASIK or PRK to treat presbyopia.
 However, there is a caveat: The traditional approach to using LASIK and PRK to treat presbyopia involves creating monovision.